 Who is the greatest writer of all time?

-It's a subjective question that has many answers, but a quick Google search will tell you that the average person and quite a few scholars would say William Shakespeare.
-It makes sense; the Bard is king.
+It's a subjective question sure, but a quick Google search tells me that the average person and quite a few scholars say it’s William Shakespeare.
+It makes sense; Willie is king.

-Among writers, though, the votes would probably be more varied, everything from Chaucer to Cervantes to Capote, but I'd bet my lucky bunny that the majority of these greatest writers are...well...dead, and have probably been dead for decades if not centuries.
+Among writers, though, the votes would probably be more varied, but I'd bet my lucky bunny that the majority of these greatest writers are...well...dead, and have probably been dead for decades if not centuries.

 This is true of the greatest books as well.
 According to The Greatest Books, a website that uses algorithms to create master book lists, the greatest book of all time is, ironically a book with time in the title: In Search of Lost Time, a mammoth book (really a series of books) written by Marcel Proust at the turn of the 20th century.